 If you are working during the week, you can come on Saturdays from 10am – 4pm.
 You don’t have to come along every week, just when you can, although we suspect you’ll like it a lot, and will want to become a regular

-New from July 2021: Sunday Volunteering Sessions
+Sunday Volunteering Sessions

-Starting July 2021, Back2Bikes will be open on Sundays for volunteering.
+Pending funding, Back2Bikes will be open on Sundays for volunteering.
 (We will remain closed to the general public on Sundays.)

 The training is very much hands on, we will provide guidance as you need it.
 Soon you’ll be helping other volunteers with your new knowledge.

 We have all the tools you will need (and many you won’t know what to do with).
 We can advise you on what to buy if you would like to get your own tools.

 Please wear clothing that you don’t mind getting dirty, and wear close toed footwear to protect your feet in the event of you dropping something, or accidentally stubbing your toes.

 Long hair should be tied up for safety, and avoid wearing a tie or anything too loose.
 The workshop is a smoke free zone.

 You’ll be encouraged to refer to internet resources such as www.sheldonbrown.com, Park Tool Videosand various other internet sites that have tips and suggestions.